sematext/logagent-js/docs/parser.md

 Properties:

-- patterns - the list of patterns, each pattern starts with "-"
+- patterns: list of patterns, each pattern starts with "-"
-- match: A group of patterns for a specific log source
+- match: group of patterns for a specific log source
-- regex: a JS regular expression
+- regex: JS regular expression
-- fields: the field list of extracted match groups from the regex
+- fields: field list of extracted match groups from the regex
-- type: the type used in Logsene (Elasticsearch Mapping)
+- type: type used in Logsene (Elasticsearch Mapping)
-- dateFormat: the format of the special fields 'ts', if the date format matches, a new field @timestamp is generated
+- dateFormat: format of the special fields 'ts', if the date format matches, a new field @timestamp is generated
-- transform: a JS function to manipulate the result of regex and date parsing
+- transform: JS function to manipulate the result of regex and date parsing

 # Example